Overview

 Pediatric Otolaryngology

-Pediatric otolaryngology at the University of Kentucky and Kentucky Children’s Hospital is dedicated to providing high-quality, family-centered care for all of your child’s ear, nose and throat needs.
+Pediatric otolaryngology at the University of Kentucky and Golisano's Children’s Hospital at UK is dedicated to providing high-quality, family-centered care for all of your child’s ear, nose and throat needs.
 We believe that effectively treating pediatric patients requires meticulous attention, not only to the medical and surgical aspects of the care, but also to the emotional needs of children and their families.

 Our surgeons have completed ENT residency in addition to an extra year of training in a pediatric ENT fellowship focusing on complex ear, nose and throat disorders in infants, children and adolescents.
 Our surgeons perform more than 2,000 surgeries every year, from ear tubes and tonsillectomies to complex airway reconstruction and cochlear implantation.
 We work with you to create a specialized healthcare plan based on what is best for your child’s health.